134 328 (Aus)

 We have two specialised courses that assist Aboriginal and Torres Strait Islander students to enter our university.

 And we offer a Certificate in Aboriginal Performance through the Western Australian Academy of Performing Arts.

 Aboriginal-specific units are also available within some of our existing courses.

 Unit topics include Aboriginal Community Development, Aboriginal Health and Aboriginal History.

-This orientation course provides a pathway for Aboriginal and Torres Strait Islander students to enter into most ECU undergraduate courses.
+This enabling course provides a pathway for Aboriginal and Torres Strait Islander students to enter into most ECU undergraduate courses.

 You'll learn about university writing skills, university reading skills and basic computer skills, plus some cultural understanding of what it's like studying for a uni degree.

 The course can be studied over six months full-time, or one year part-time.